Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 	Resource groups are an incredibly important feature of Azure.
 They act as containers for other Azure resources and serve to group those resources together so you can view billing information for them as a group, apply security rules as a group, and even delete them as a group. *Every* Azure resource that you create must be part of a resource group.

 2. Execute the following command in the Cloud Shell to deploy an Azure Container Registry, replacing REGISTRY_NAME with the name you wish to assign to your container registry.
-That name must be unique within Azure, so if the command fails and Azure complains that the name isn't unique, try again with another name:
+That name must be unique within Azure, so if the command fails because the name isn't unique, try again with another name:

 	```bash
 	az acr create -g azure-ml-rg -n REGISTRY_NAME --admin-enabled true -l northcentralus --sku Basic